Mod-phi convergence I: Normality zones and precise deviations: Introduction

 \subsection{Discussion on our hypotheses}

 The following remarks explain the role of each hypothesis of Definition~\ref{def:modphi}.
-As we shall see later, some hypotheses can be removed in some of our results (\emph{e.g.}, the infinite-divisibility of the reference law), but Definition \ref{def:modphi} provides a coherent setting where all the techniques presented in the paper do apply without further verification.
+As we shall see later, some assumptions can be removed in some of our results (\emph{e.g.}, the infinite-divisibility of the reference law), but Definition \ref{def:modphi} provides a coherent setting where all the techniques presented in the paper do apply without further verification.

 \begin{remark}[Analyticity] The existence of the relevant moment generating function on a strip is crucial in our proof, as we consider in Section \ref{sec:nonlattice} the Fourier transform of $\widetilde{X_n}$, obtained from $X_n$ by an exponential change of measure.
-We also use respectively the existence of continuous derivatives up to order $3$ for $\eta$ and $\psi$ on the strip $\mathcal{S}_c$, and the local uniform convergence of $\psi_n$ and its first derivatives (say, up to order $3$) toward those of $\psi$. \footnote{V : Nos hypothèses impliquent-elles vraiment l'existence de dérivées pour $\eta$, est-ce contenu dans l'infini-divisibilité ?\\

-PL : On prend le logarithme d'une fonction analytique qui ne s'annule pas, donc $\eta$ a bien des dérivées de tout ordre.} By Cauchy formula, the local uniform convergence of analytic functions imply those of their derivatives, so it provides a natural framework where convergence of derivatives are automatically verified.
+We also use respectively the existence of continuous derivatives up to order $3$ for $\eta$ and $\psi$ on the strip $\mathcal{S}_{(c,d)}$, and the local uniform convergence of $\psi_n$ and its first derivatives (say, up to order $3$) toward those of $\psi$.
+By Cauchy's formula, the local uniform convergence of analytic functions imply those of their derivatives, so it provides a natural framework where convergence of derivatives are automatically verified.

-Let us mention however that these hypotheses of analyticity are a bit restrictive, as they imply that the $X_{n}$'s and $\phi$ have moments of all order; in particular, $\phi$ cannot be any infinitely divisible distribution (for instance the Cauchy distribution is excluded).
+Let us mention however that these assumptions of analyticity are a bit restrictive, as they imply that the $X_{n}$'s and $\phi$ have moments of all order; in particular, $\phi$ cannot be any infinitely divisible distribution (for instance the Cauchy distribution is excluded).
 That explains that the theory of mod-$\phi$ convergence was initially developed with characteristic functions on the real line rather than moment generating functions in a complex domain.
 With this somehow weaker hypothesis, one can find many examples for instance of mod-Cauchy convergence (see \emph{e.g.} \cite{DKN11,KNN13}), while the concept of mod-Cauchy convergence does not even make sense in the sense of Definition~\ref{def:modphi}.
 We are unfortunately not able to give precise deviation results in this framework. \end{remark}